puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 variety of roles, great Puppet code means flexible and portable Puppet code.
-While the *types* and *providers* that form the core of Puppet's *resource abstraction layer* do a lot of heavy lifting around this kind of adaptation, there are some things better left in the hands of competent practitioners rather than hard-coded in Puppet itself.
+While the *types* and *providers* that form the core of Puppet's *resource abstraction layer* do a lot of heavy lifting around this kind of adaptation, there are many things best left in the hands of competent practitioners.

-As you move from general platform-related implementation details to specific application-related implementation details, it starts making less sense to rely on Puppet to make decisions automatically, and much more sense for a module developer or user to make his or her own choices.

 It's sensible, for example, for Puppet's `package` providers to take care of installing and maintaining packages.
 The inputs and outputs are standardized and